White paper

 Introduction

-Bridges, tunnels, buildings – concrete structures are everywhere around us, and we need to monitor them closely to secure their structural integrity.
-Critical infrastructures made of reinforced concrete have to be inspected regularly to assess how they need to be maintained, to ensure they’re safe, to extend their lifetime, reduce cost and – not least – to minimize their environmental footprint.
-With the inspection techniques available today, the maintenance and inspection of such structures takes a large amount of time.
-Hence, the operators need a quick, precise, and easy NDT technique for safe and smooth handling of these operations.
+Bridges, tunnels, buildings - concrete structures are everywhere around us, and we need to monitor them closely to secure their structural integrity.
+Critical infrastructures made of reinforced concrete have to be inspected regularly to assess how they need to be maintained, to ensure they are safe, to extend their lifetime, reduce cost and not least to minimize their environmental footprint.

 To meet this need Elop has developed a new and ground-breaking ultrasound measuring device, the Elop Insight scanner.
 Compared to conventional sub-surface inspection technologies the Elop Insight scanner can see more accurately beneath the surface of concrete structures, and it enhances precision in spotting for instance air pockets, cracks, rebars, and delaminations.
 In addition to this, Elop Insight is more than 10 times faster than conventional scanning techniques.